OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-hosting-model.md

 This page describes how to design and implement both **dedicated** and **shared** multi-tenant hosting models using [Environments](/docs/key-concepts/environments/index.md), [Deployment Targets](/docs/deployment-targets/index.md) and [Accounts](/docs/key-concepts/environments/accounts/index.md) and [Tenant Tags](/docs/key-concepts/tenants/tenant-tags.md).

 :::hint
-**Tenanted and un-tenanted deployments**
+**Tenanted and untenanted deployments**
-In this section we will focus on tenanted deployments, but un-tenanted deployments deserve some explanation with regards to hosting.
-Un-tenanted deployments provide a way for you to start introducing tenants into your existing Octopus configuration.
-An un-tenanted deployment is just like good old Octopus - a deployment to an environment **without** a tenant.
+In this section we will focus on tenanted deployments, but untenanted deployments deserve some explanation with regards to hosting.
+Untenanted deployments provide a way for you to start introducing tenants into your existing Octopus configuration.
+An untenanted deployment is just like good old Octopus - a deployment to an environment **without** a tenant.
 Octopus decides which deployment targets to include in a deployment like this:

 - **Tenanted deployments** will use **matching tenanted deployment targets**
-- **Un-tenanted deployments** will only use **un-tenanted deployment targets**
+- **Untenanted deployments** will only use **untenanted deployment targets**

-We talk more about tenanted and un-tenanted deployments in [Deploying a simple multi-tenant project](/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+We talk more about tenanted and untenanted deployments in [Deploying a simple multi-tenant project](/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
 :::

 :::warning
-**Mixing tenanted and un-tenanted deployments on the same machine** In Octopus 3.4 you cannot mix tenanted and un-tenanted deployments on the same machine(s).
+**Mixing tenanted and untenanted deployments on the same machine** In Octopus 3.4 you cannot mix tenanted and untenanted deployments on the same machine(s).
 This was a design decision we made based on feedback and testing during the Octopus 3.4 beta program - to be safe by default.
-We are planning to implement some features to enable mixing and matching both tenanted and un-tenanted deployments on the same machine, and you can get involved by following this [GitHub Issue](https://github.com/OctopusDeploy/Issues/issues/2722).
+We are planning to implement some features to enable mixing and matching both tenanted and untenanted deployments on the same machine, and you can get involved by following this [GitHub Issue](https://github.com/OctopusDeploy/Issues/issues/2722).

-In the meantime you can work around this by creating a single dummy tenant for your un-tenanted project as described in that GitHub Issue.
+In the meantime you can work around this by creating a single dummy tenant for your untenanted project as described in that GitHub Issue.
 :::

 ## Multi-tenant hosting {#Designingamulti-tenanthostingmodel-Multi-tenanthosting}